gcgarner/IOTstack/README.md

 You want to connect to the web interface of grafana from you laptop.
 Now you are outside the container environmnet you type PI's IP eg 192.168.n.m:3000

-## Portainer
+# Portainer
 Portainer is a great application for managing Docker.
 In your web browser navigate to `#yourip:9000`.
 You will be asked to choose a password.
 In the next window select 'Local' and connect, it shouldn't ask you this again.
 From here you can play around, click local, and take a look around.
 This can help you find unused images/containers.
 On the Containers section there are 'Quick actions' to view logs and other stats.
-Note: This can all be done from the CLI but portainer just makes it much much easier
+Note: This can all be done from the CLI but portainer just makes it much much easier.
+The portainer password is stored in a docker volume, so if you forget it you will need to delete the volume the prune-volumes.sh can be used for that.

-## Postgres
+# Postgres
-I added a SQL server, for those that need it see password section for login details
+I added a SQL server, for those that need an SQL database.
+The database credentials can be found in the file postgres/postgres.env.
+It is highly recommended to change the user, password and default database

 ## Adminer
 This is a nice tool for managing databases.
 Web interface on port 8080

-## Passwords
-### Grafana
+## Grafana
-Grafana's default credentials are username "admin" password "admin" it will ask you to choose a new password on boot
+Grafana's default credentials are username "admin" password "admin" it will ask you to choose a new password on boot.
+Go to yourIP:3000 in you web browser.

-### influxdb
+## influxdb
-there is a file called influx.env in the folder influxdb inside it is the username and password.
+The credentials for influxdb are stored in the file called influxdb/influx.env .
 The default I set is "nodered" for both it is HIGHLY recommended that you change that

 ### Mosquitto (mqtt)
 reference https://www.youtube.com/watch?v=1msiFQT_flo